Louis St. Laurent School: Traditions

-Over the years, students have created traditions, especially among the grade 12 graduating class.
-Most noteworthy is the year end water fight between grade twelve students, and a graduation prank.
-After incidents of breaking into the school and one year where crickets were set loose in the school, the school staff has tried to stop these traditions.
-They have been unsuccessful.
-The Student Union is in charge of o most of the traditional events.
+Over the years, students have acquired traditions, especially among the grade twelve graduating class.
+Most noteworthy is the year-end water fight between grade twelve students, and a graduation prank.
+The Student Union oversees most of these events.
+After incidents of school break-ins and one year where crickets were set loose in the school, the school staff unsuccessfully attempted to discourage these traditions.